anmarinur/anmarinur/README.md

 ## 👋 Hi there

 <p>I am a highly motivated electronic engineer with passion for web development.
-Extensive experienceworking on various projects ranging from small applications to complex enterprise solutions usingdifferent technologies both on the front and back-end..</p>
+Extensive experienceworking on various projects ranging from small applications to complex enterprise solutions usingdifferent technologies both on the front and back-end.</p>

-<p>E
-xpert at problem solving and working under pressure to meet deadlines and deliver high-qualityproducts.
+<p>Expert at problem solving and working under pressure to meet deadlines and deliver high-qualityproducts.
 Excellent interpersonal and communication skills to work effectively in a team.</p>

 <br/>